 With the heightened focus on hygiene and handwashing due to coronavirus, we’re currently reviewing how we can best deliver planned maintenance services, including how we might be able to provide another supply mode so that water isn’t interrupted while we undertake routine works.
 Customers can be assured that wherever we need to turn water off, access to water from an alternative source will be made available.

-The way we work is to give our customers 7 days’ notice when we need to interrupt their water supply to do planned maintenance, giving them time to organise extra containers or bottles of water to cover the period when the water is temporarily off – which is within a four - five hour window, and usually a shorter interruption than this.
+The way we work is to give our customers seven days’ notice when we need to interrupt their water supply to do planned maintenance, giving them time to organise extra containers or bottles of water to cover the period when the water is temporarily off – which is within a four-five hour window, and usually a shorter interruption than this.
 We also put a tap on the hydrant in affected streets so customers can access water during the interruption, and we provide bottled water where needed.

-We encourage you to follow the instructions and recommendations by the Department of Health and Human Services (DHHS) website on Coronavirus disease (COVID-19) to get the most up to date information.
+We encourage you to follow the instructions and recommendations by the Department of Health and Human Services (DHHS) website on coronavirus (COVID-19) to get the most up to date information.

-The Water Services Association of Australia (WSAA) has also developed a fact sheet to provide facts about drinking water services and COVID-19.
+The Water Services Association of Australia (WSAA) has also developed a fact sheet to provide facts about drinking water services and coronavirus (COVID-19).